p-x9/CocoaUI/README.md

 ```

 ## Document
-For components conforming to the protocol named `CocoaBridging`, you can get UIKit/Cocoa objects as follows.
+For components conforming to the protocol named `CocoaViewBridging`, you can get UIKit/Cocoa objects as follows.
 </br>
 The CocoaBriding protocol defines a `DefaultCocoaType`.
 For example, for Toggle, the DefaultCocoaType is UISwitch(iOS).